Goal Setting and achieving goals is impossible in an environment where

 How can we keep people motivated with goal setting when we do not know what is happening next month?

 You try to reframe.
-Reframing the idea of goal setting as being the achievement of a desirable result, to goal setting being a process to develop knowledge and self-efficacy through movement.
+Reframing the idea of goal setting as the achievement of a desirable result, to goal setting is a process of developing knowledge and self-efficacy through movement.

 The worst thing you can do when the conditions for achievement are impossible is set more goals.
 I recall in a workshop someone brought up Covey’s habit #2 ‘Begin with the end in mind,’ my response;

 You can begin with the end in mind only when you know what the end will look like.
 You cannot see the end in innovative and complex (VUCA) work.